BackofenLab/RNAProt/README.md

 CDE	N	1	test/CDE_sites.bed
 ```

 Note that the columns have to be tab-separated.
-Here we put "CDE" as the feature ID, "N" as feature type for numerical (since `CDE_sites.bed` BED file column 5 contains probabilities which we want to use), and "1" to indicate it is a probability.
-Last but not least we specify the path to the BED file in column 4.
+Here we put "CDE" as the feature ID, "N" as feature type for numerical (since `CDE_sites.bed` BED file column 5 contains probabilities which we want to use for annotation), and "1" to indicate that the values are probabilities.
+Last but not least, we specify the path to the BED file in column 4.
 Now all `--in` site positions  (`rnaprot gt`) which overlap with `CDE_sites.bed` get the numerical value (BED column 5 value) of the overlapping region inside `CDE_sites.bed` assigned.
 If we want a one-hot encoding instead, we need to specify:

 ```
 $ cat add_feat.in
 CDE	C	0	test/CDE_sites.bed
 ```

 Alternatively, we can also run `rnaprot gt` with `--feat-in-1h`, to turn all `add_feat.in` features into one-hot encoding.
 This means that overlapping site positions get a "1" assigned, and non-overlapping a "0", just like for the standard region annotations (exon-intron regions, transcript regions, repeat regions).
 Note that `rnaprot gp` reuses the set `add_feat.in` file used for training (`rnaprot train`), as long as the file path is valid.
 In general, we suggest to use either one-hot encoding (C) or normalized BED column 5 values (e.g. probabilities from 0 to 1).
-If you set "p-value", RNAProt will automatically convert them to probabilities, by using 1-p_value for the respective regions.
-Using raw column 5 BED scores will likely be suboptimal for learning, as the values are not normalized.
+If you set "N" and "3" (column 1 and 2, telling RNAProt that these are p-values), RNAProt will automatically convert them to probabilities, by using 1-p_value for the respective regions.
+As said we do not recommend using raw column 5 BED scores, since the values are not normalized, which likely will be suboptimal for learning,

 #### Additional inputs